Basics of working with WorkSafeBC

-Talk to your client (the worker) about what he or she can do, rather than what he or she can't do.
-Encourage your client to keep in regular contact with the employer.
+Talk to your patient (the injured worker) about what he or she can do, rather than what he or she can't do.
+Encourage your patient to keep in regular contact with the employer.

 Your input will help the employer and worker make important decisions and shape their ideas about what duties are both possible and safe for the worker.